andrewtavis/wikirepo/README.md

 ### Expanding Wikidata

 The growth of wikirepo's database relies on that of [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
+Through `data.wd_utils.dir_to_topic_page` wikirepo can access properties on location sub-pages, thus allowing for statistics on any topic to be linked to.
 Beyond simply adding entries to already existing properties, the following are examples of property types that could be included:

+- Climate statistics could be added to [data/climate]
+    - This would allow for easy modeling of global warming and its effects
+    - Planning would be needed for whether lower `time_lvl` intervals would be necessary, or just include daily averages
 - Those for electoral [polling](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data/electoral_polls) and [results](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data/electoral_results) for locations
     - This would allow direct access to all needed election information in a single function call
-    - Data could be added to Wikidata sub-pages for locations and linked to via `data.wd_utils.dir_to_topic_page`
 - A property that links political parties and their regions in [data/political](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data/political)
     - For easy professional presentation of electoral results (ex: loading in party hex colors, abbreviations, and alignments)
 - [data/demographic](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data/demographic) properties such as: